AvailLang/www.availlang.org/README.md

 Text content is maintained in language-specific files in the `src/internationalization` directory.

-Currently only English is supported.
+Currently, only English is supported.
 Edit text or add new strings in `src/internationalization/en.ts` and maintain the `WebsiteStrings` interface in `src/internationalization/strings.ts`.